armbian/documentation/docs/User-Guide_Networking.md

 See also the [Netplan docs](https://netplan.readthedocs.io/en/latest/using-static-ip-addresses/) for reference.

-### Connecting to a wireless network
+#### Connecting to WiFI network

-It is recommended to make a separate config file for wireless network.
+!!! tip "It is recommended to make a separate config file for wireless network."

 Create the following file: